AndyRivenes/DBIM/README.md

 ## POPULATE_WAIT Demo

 A simple demo of using the POPULATE_WAIT function to verify that objects have been populated in the IM column store.

+## Oracle CloudWorld 2024 Presentations

+LRN3329 Database In-Memory Getting Started and Best Practices with 23ai new features